dcorey2814/tropicalSpinorVarieties/README.md

+# Initial degenerations of Spinor varieties

+Here, we record all of the code used in the paper <a href="https://arxiv.org/abs/2104.03442">Initial degenerations of spinor varieties</a> by <a href="https://www.danieljcorey.com/">Daniel Corey</a>.

 ## Computing the tropicalization of <b>S</b><sub>5</sub>&deg; using  <a href="https://users-math.au.dk/jensen/software/gfan/gfan.html">gfan</a>
 The version of gfan that is used is 0.6.2.
 First, compute the starting cone by running
 ```